York - 01904 716000

 More than 85 per cent of land in England and Wales is now registered with HM Land Registry; however large swathes of rural farmland remain unregistered.
 Land is often farmed by the same family for years and therefore no ‘trigger event’ arises which would require first registration.

-Philip Taylor, Head of Residential Conveyancing and agricultural law specialist at Pearsons & Ward Solicitors in Malton explains when it is compulsory to register unregistered land and outlines the benefits and the pitfalls for those who do not.
+Our Residential Property experts at Pearsons & Ward Solicitors in Malton explain when it is compulsory to register unregistered land and outlines the benefits and the pitfalls for those who do not.

 When you should register